What is in this leaflet

-The effects of alcohol could be made worse while taking frusemide.
-It is not recommended that you drink alcohol while taking frusemide.
+The effects of alcohol could be made worse while taking furosemide (frusemide).
+It is not recommended that you drink alcohol while taking furosemide (frusemide).

-If you are taking frusemide for a long period of time, you should check with your doctor to determine whether or not you should eat more potassium-containing foods or take potassium supplements.
+If you are taking furosemide (frusemide) for a long period of time, you should check with your doctor to determine whether you should eat more potassium-containing foods or take potassium supplements.
 However, increasing the amount of potassium in your diet may not be necessary and could be harmful.
 Check with your doctor.

 - very dry mouth or unusual thirst

 - numbness or tingling in the hands and/or feet

 - joint pain or stiffness